snehilvj/dmc-docs/docs/mantine-api/mantine.md

 ### Styling props

-Dash components typically provide `style` and `className` props for styling, and Dash Mantine Components (DMC) also supports these props in the same way as other libraries.
+Dash components typically provide `style` and `className` props for styling, and Dash Mantine Components  also supports these props in the same way as other dash component libraries.
 For example:

 #### style prop
 You can use the `style` prop to define inline styles: